Seven fun and easy kids’ hairstyles: products and tips for parents

 Products for kids’ hairstyles

-The first step is to make sure your kid gets a good haircut.
+The first step is to make sure a child gets a quality haircut.
 This lays the foundation for easier styling.
 If their locks are uneven, for example, even the most skilled stylist would struggle to execute a presentable look.

-“To save parents time and stress, it’s important to start with a haircut that works best for their child’s hair texture,” says Yvey Valcin, master stylist and founder of Yvey Salon in Seattle.1 And consider asking your kid what they want or feel comfortable with.
-How they choose to cut and style their hair can be key to their gender identity and self-expression.2
+"To save parents time and stress, it's important to start with a haircut that works best for their child's hair texture," says Yvey Valcin, master stylist and founder of Yvey Salon in Seattle.
+Consider asking children what they want or feel comfortable with.
+How they choose to cut and style their hair can be key to their gender identity and self-expression.

 It also helps if their hair is relatively clean before styling.
-Super greasy hair or hair knotted with grass will make things slightly more challenging.
+Super greasy hair or knotted hair may make things slightly more challenging.

 Products for straight hair